Choose the city

 Delivery Drivers: Many companies hire unlicensed drivers for delivery roles.
-These positions often involve transporting goods or packages using personal vehicles, such as cars or vans, and can be found in various industries, including courier services, food delivery, e-commerce.
+These positions often involve transporting goods or packages using personal vehicles, such as cars or vans, and can be found in various industries, including courier services, food delivery, and e-commerce.

 Ride-Sharing or Transportation Network Companies (TNCs): Companies like Uber and Lyft offer opportunities for unlicensed drivers to become rideshare drivers.
 However, these platforms generally require drivers to meet certain criteria, such as having a valid driver's license and a clean driving record.

 Personal Drivers: Some individuals or families hire personal drivers who can operate private vehicles.
 These roles often involve chauffeuring clients, running errands, or providing transportation services for special events.
 Depending on the employer, a regular driver's license may be sufficient.

 Shuttle Drivers: Various establishments, such as hotels, resorts, and airports, hire shuttle drivers to transport passengers within a designated area.
 These drivers typically operate vans or minibuses and may not require a CDL.

 Local Delivery with Sprinter Van, Pickup Truck, or Box Truck: Many local businesses, including retailers and logistics companies, require drivers for delivering goods within a specific region.
 Depending on the vehicle size and weight restrictions, some positions may not require a CDL and can be filled by unlicensed drivers.